Last checked 19/06/2018

-Pay careful attention to the quantity indicated in the receipt report - it is only this confirmed quantity on which you do not have to pay the duty.
+Pay careful attention to the quantity indicated in the report of receipt — it is only for this confirmed quantity on which you do not have to pay the duty.

 If your partner has a valid number, SEED will show you a list of products they are authorised to trade.

 If you sell excise goods directly to private customers and the place of sale is your country, you'll have to charge excise duties according to the rates valid in your country.

 There are no limits on what private persons can buy and take with them when they travel between EU countries, as long as the products purchased are for personal use and not for resale, with exception of new means of transport.
 Taxes (VAT and excise) will be included in the price of the products in the Member State of purchase and no further payment of taxes can be due in any other Member State.

 However, special rules apply in the case of certain goods subject to excise duty, such as alcoholic beverages and tobacco products.
 If a private person purchases such products in one Member State and takes them to another Member State, the principle that no excise duty has to be paid in the Member State of destination only applies if the goods are:

 - for the own use of the traveller; and